Topic Specific Vocabulary

-Hit the road – to begin the trip.
+Hit the road – to begin a trip

 - I like to hit the road early while going on long journeys.

-Service road – a small road next to busier or faster road.
+Service road – a small road next to a busier or faster road

 - Usually heavy vehicles are not allowed to take the service road.

-Public transport – system of vehicles used for public .
+Public transport – system of vehicles used by public

 - The fares for the public transport are not very high.

-Journey – act of travelling from one place to another.
+Journey – an act of travelling from one place to another

 - Train journeys are better than car journeys.